How to Choose Your First Studio Microphone

 Audio-Technica AT2020

-With a crisp, neutral sound, smooth response across the frequency spectrum, and low noise, it captures acoustic guitars, pianos, and especially vocals (including rap/hip-hop) very nicely.
+This mic captures acoustic guitars, pianos, and especially vocals (including rap/hip-hop) very nicely.

-I’d pair it with a pop filter and shock mount for best results.
+Pair it with a pop filter and shock mount for best results.

 AKG P420